platformsh/platformsh-docs/docs/src/administration/cli/api-tokens.md

    with no access to other environment types.
    Note that you can further [adjust user roles](../users.md#environment-types) depending on your needs and each environment type.

-2. To send an invitation to the email address provided in step 1, press **Enter**.
-3. In the email invitation, click **Create account**.
+2. In the email invitation, click **Create account**.
-4. To create a Platform.sh account for the machine user, click **Sign up** and follow the instructions.
+3. To create a Platform.sh account for the machine user, click **Sign up** and follow the instructions.

 <--->
 ---